sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

   - '11'
   - '12'
   - '13'
+feedbackNote: |
+  **Dato 5.3.1 triggered a bug in macOS which caused Dato to crash for some users.
+I submitted an update with a fix immediately, but it took Apple almost 1 week to approve it.
+The update is finally out now.
+Look for Dato 5.3.3 or later on the App Store.
+I'm really sorry for the inconvenience.**

+  **If you previously downloaded a temporary version from here, make sure you delete it before getting the App Store version again.**
+---

+### Dato not launching

+**Dato 5.3.1 triggered a bug in macOS which caused Dato to crash for some users.
+I submitted an update with a fix immediately, but it took Apple almost 1 week to approve it.
+The update is finally out now.
+Look for Dato 5.3.3 or later on the App Store.
+I'm really sorry for the inconvenience.**

+**If you previously downloaded a temporary version from here, make sure you delete it before getting the App Store version again.**

 ---

 Dato gives you a local clock, date, and multiple world clocks in the menu bar.
 When you click Dato in the menu bar, you get a menu with a calendar, calendar events, and world clocks.
 All of this is highly customizable.